The sitting District 7 supervisor wants to continue her work on housing, transportation and services for children.

 The total budget project is $300,000.
 Besides funding from the SFCTA, Guiriba is seeking $25,000 from the San Francisco Municipal Transportation Agency’s Community Response Team Funds that are available to each supervisor.

-The SFMTA, Department of Public Works and Planning Department will work in coordination with the plan.
+The SFMTA, Department of Public Works and Planning Department will work in coordination with the plan, according to the news release.

 For more information about the project, visit the SFCTA website or contact Senior Transportation Planner Aliza Paz at email@example.com.